Skip to main content

 Platform

-Before you lay down cash for a pair of gaming headphones, make sure they're compatible with your game system.
-Some brands have different products for different platforms, while others just have a regular headphone jack that can be plugged into any system.
+Before you lay down cash for a pair of gaming headphones, ensure they're compatible with your gaming system.
+Some brands offer different products for various platforms, while others feature a standard headphone jack that can be plugged into any system.
 Most will work with the PC, but some features may not work equally well across all platforms.

 How We Test Gaming Headsets

-While playing, our testers paid particular attention to the audio quality—both how good game audio sounded and the headset’s soundfield's accuracy (like if we could hear an enemy sneaking around).
+While playing, our testers paid particular attention to the audio quality—both how good the game audio sounded and the headset's sound field accuracy (such as whether we could hear an enemy sneaking around).
 Since group communication is an important part of team play, we also tested the clarity of the mics and how easy it is to balance chat volume with a game’s soundtrack and effects.

 Meet the testers